Flooding in Wright County

 2. Increase Airflow

 Restoration specialists may recommend the use of ventilation equipment such as air movers or fans to promote drying.
 Ventilation is an ideal drying method after a pipe burst introduces clean water into a structure.
 Areas exposed to contaminated water for long enough for mold to start forming may be an exception, as circulating air can spread spores.

 Heat may be helpful for expediting drying in some situations.
 The degree of contamination, duration of damage, and affected materials are essential considerations for determining the best drying methods.
 Restoration experts can offer case-specific damage tips.

 Reducing residual moisture levels in the air and porous or semi-porous materials is helpful after any type of water damage.
 Mold needs moisture and food sources to flourish.
 A combination of cleaning, disinfecting, and lowering humidity discourages fungi from growing.

 5. Wait Until Drying Is Complete

 Rebuilding or restoration should not begin until the portion of a structure that has suffered water damage has been cleaned, disinfected, and thoroughly dried.
 This includes replacing any building materials torn out due to contamination.

 4 Tips for Preventing Dryer Fires

-There are many ways for a fire to break out in a home in St Michael, MN.
+There are many ways for a fire to break out in a home in Maple Grove, MN.
 One overlooked location is the dryer.
 There are a number of ways for a dryer fire to develop.
 Nearly 3,000 of these fires are reported every year, and they result in over $35 million in property damage annually.
 Fortunately, with some routine maintenance, you should not have to worry as much about a lint fire forming.